Book winter direct, get ¥10,000 guest experience credit Learn More

 Please enter location/property

 This year has a surprise up its sleeve: five days off in late September called Silver Week, a time that most of Japan will spend in the same three cities; Kyoto, Osaka and Tokyo.
-Silver Week runs from 21 to 23 September 2026, with the sandwiched weekday on the 22nd becoming a public holiday, making it a rare five-day run in total.

 This year, Japan has a rare treat on the calendar: a five-day holiday called Silver Week in late September.
 From 19 to 23 September 2026, much of the country will be on the move, with Tokyo, Kyoto and Osaka drawing the usual crowds.
 Our suggestion?
 Step north.
 Hokkaido offers cooler air just under 20°C, early autumn colours, and more restaurants open without the crazy crowds.
+The holiday window also overlaps with Hokkaido's late summer and autumn matsuri, which run across Niseko, Rusutsu and Furano.

 Here are a few key reasons to book your Silver Week getaway to Hokkaido.